asayers/pcarp/integration_tests/README.md

 # License

-The capture files in this directory were scraped from [1], where they seem to be distributed under the terms of the GNU GPL (see [2]).
+The capture files in this directory were scraped from the [Wireshark wiki][1], where they seem to be distributed under the terms of the GNU GPL (see [here][2]).
 I'm not exactly sure how the GPL applies to pcap files...

 [1]: https://wiki.wireshark.org/SampleCaptures
 [2]: https://wiki.wireshark.org/License